-What began as a small oil refinery in eastern Kentucky 90 years ago has grown into Ashland Inc., one of the world's leading specialty chemical companies.
+What began as a small oil refinery in eastern Kentucky just over 90 years ago has grown into Ashland Inc., one of the world's leading specialty chemical companies.
 From the beginning, the company's founder, Paul Blazer, instilled in Ashland employees a passion for hard work, integrity and results - qualities that endure today.

 While Ashland's focus today is clearly on creating a compelling future for our customers, investors and employees, we think it is worthwhile to share some insight about where we've come from, how we reached this point and our goal to be viewed as the best specialty chemical company in the world.

 Ashland's legacy traces back to 1924 and a refinery in Catlettsburg, Ky., USA, which later came to be known as Ashland Oil & Refining Company.
 This refining and marketing focus took the company into a number of other affiliated businesses including road paving and construction, oil exploration, coal, a premium-branded motor oil business (Valvoline), a chemicals distribution business and specialty chemical businesses - among others.